Arch-ive/Seasoned-Recipes/content/recipe/main/Pumpkin Ricotta Ravioli/index.md

   <img src="gallery/mix3.jpg" class="grid-w33" />
 {{< /gallery >}}

-4. Roll out the pasta passing 3 times upto 4 and then one final pass on thickness 5.
-Try to make the pasta sheets wide when bookfolding so there's less wastage when cutting out disks with the 3rd smallest cutter (7cm diameter).
+4. Roll out the pasta passing 3 times on each thickness upto 4 and then one final pass on thickness 5.
+Try to make the pasta sheets wide when bookfolding so there's less wastage when cutting out disks with the 7cm diameter cutter (3rd smallest).

-5. Pipe the pumpkin mix into the centre of the pasta disks, wet around the edges with a paper towel, seal the pasta and press the edges trying to make the newly created double layers a little thinner so cooking times for aldente is good.
+5. Pipe the pumpkin mix into the centre of the pasta disks, wet around the edges with a paper towel, seal the pasta and press the edges trying to make the newly created double layers a little thinner so cooking the tortellini dente is easier.
 Wrap the pasta around your little finger and wet one wing and press the other into it.
 Set aside.

 {{< gallery >}}
   <img src="gallery/pasta0.jpg" class="grid-w33" />